Account Ownership Verification

 For customers who are large enough to have an account management project, a different workflow can be configured for them that will allow Support to more easily disable 2FA for any of their users that require it.
 Before this process can be used, a GitLab team member from either Customer Success or Sales must perform a few setup steps (described below).
 If a customer requests this workflow, please refer them to either of those individuals.

-Setup (For CS & Sales)
+Setup (for CS & Sales)

 The steps to follow depend on whether or not the customer has a shared Slack channel with us.
 Either the customer’s Customer Success Manager (CS) or Account Manager (Sales) is responsible for performing this setup.
 Please proceed to Shared Slack Channel if they do or No Shared Slack Channel if they don’t.

-Shared Slack Channel
+Method 1: Shared Slack Channel

 1. Find out which users within the customer’s organization are the ones that will be authorizing GitLab Support to disable 2FA on their users accounts.
 Obtain both the Slack handle and GitLab username of these users.